-Single Sign On (SSO) is a facility for all users by which they can manage their all accounts using one login they no need to do manage more accounts (User Id and Passwords).
-In SSO user gain access in multiple sites using just single log in.
-Single Sign On (SSO) is independent software system.
+Single Sign-On Salesforce (SSO) is a facility for all users by which they can manage all accounts using one login they no need to do manage more accounts (User Id and Passwords).
+Single Sign-on Salesforce user gain access in multiple sites using just a single login.
+Salesforce Single Sign On (SSO) is an independent software system.

-There are two way to enable Single Sign On (SSO) for your system
+There are two way to enable Salesforce Single Sign On (SSO) for your system

 - By cookies